JohnnyShootos/Resistance2/README.md

 - ACRE2 Radio Integration.
 - Designed for use both with and without a headless client.
 - Zone rewards that improve as the mission progresses over time.

+# Mods required by this mission
+- CBA_A3
+- ACE3
+- ACRE2

+# Suggested Client Side Mods (Optional)
+- ShackTac Hud (ACE3 has map gestures, name tags, group indicators)

+# Does this mission require the Apex expansion?
+Yes.
+Get it.